Bernie Sanders’ ‘Suspiciously Smooth Forehead’ At Debate Sparks Conspiracy Theory

 “Sanders seized every opportunity to outline foreign-policy alternatives in the fifth round of Democratic debating,” Nichols wrote, highlighting Sanders’ call-out of Donald Trump’s approach to dealing with Saudi Arabia.

-“Saudi Arabia is not a reliable ally,” Sanders said before arguing that the United States should be helping the Saudis and Iranians negotiate.
+“Saudi Arabia is not a reliable ally,” Sanders said before arguing that the U.S. should be helping the Saudis and Iranians negotiate.

 .@BernieSanders closing statement.